LarryEitel/Sveltekit-Google-Maps/README.md

 Smooth and Intuitive Map Integration for SvelteKit Applications.

 ## Background
 I have experience developing map-related applications in C, C++, AngularJS, ReactJS, and VueJS.
 After exploring different technologies in the map development space, I am now eager to create a new open-source project based on Google Maps API using the exciting and modern SvelteKit framework.
-I am confident that this project will provide insights and solutions for map-related applications based on SvelteKit.
+I am confident that this project will provide insights and solutions for Google Map-related applications based on SvelteKit.

 The ultimate goal of the project is to provide a comprehensive solution for developers looking to use Google Maps in their own SvelteKit projects.
 I hope to create a library of components and functions that can be used to quickly and easily incorporate Google Maps into any SvelteKit project.